Fearful US residents in Afghanistan hiding out from Taliban

 U.S. Secretary of State Antony Blinken told Congress this past week that the government does not track U.S. permanent residents with green cards in Afghanistan but he estimates several thousand remain in the country, along with about 100 U.S. citizens.
 He promised the U.S. government was working to get them out.

-As of Tuesday, 36 American citizens had been evacuated and 24 green card holders since the U.S. military left last month, according to the State Department.
-More were flown out Friday but the administration did not release those figures.
+As of Friday, at least 64 American citizens and 31 green card holders have been evacuated since the U.S. military left last month, according to the State Department.
+More were possibly aboard a flight from Mazar-e-Sharif on Friday, but the administration did not release figures.

 Neither the U.S. nor the Taliban have offered a clear explanation why so few have been evacuated.